 - the fees under the receiving scheme are high or unclear

 - the structure of investments included in the receiving scheme is unclear, complex or unorthodox

 - there has been an unexpected rise in the volume of transfer requests to the same receiving scheme and/or involving the same adviser

 Where the trustee or managers of the transferring pension scheme are satisfied that no red or amber flags apply, the transfer can proceed.

-These new conditions and checks could mean some delays in transfers being processed (or even not being allowed at all where a red flag is present) but your everyday transfer from one Personal Pension Scheme to another with a well-known provider is unlikely to be affected.
-The upside is that the trustees or managers of pension schemes will be able to block suspicious looking transfers much easier to protect their members.
+These conditions and checks could mean some delays in transfers being processed (or even not being allowed at all where a red flag is present) but your everyday transfer from one Personal Pension Scheme to another with a well-known provider is unlikely to be affected.
+The upside is that the trustees or managers of pension schemes will find it much easier to block suspicious-looking transfers and so protect their members.